djplaner/memex/docs/sense/Teaching/Mathematics/mathematical-mindsets.md

 ### Assessment

 - Pulfrey, Buchs, and Butera (2011) replication of study on impact of assessment feedback as: grades, diagnostic comment, or both.
 Grades always negative
+- Reeves (2006) non-mathematical nature of US-based 100% scales
+- Need much more on making diagnostic comments/feedback

 Not quite
 - Gustein, Lipman, Hernandez & de los Reyes (1997) - curriculum designed to raise issues of gender, culture or class